New restrictions from Thursday 5 November

 - Universal Credit for Self-employed

-- Self-Employment Income Support Scheme to be extended from 1st Nov.
+- Self-Employment Income Support Scheme (Extended from November 2020)

 - VAT reduction for hospitality, holiday accommodation and attractions